 Recently, we introduced Ron Ritchhart’s Visible Thinking Routines.12 Routines such as chalk/talk or think-puzzle-explore uncover students’ thinking and establish a culture of thinking together aloud.
 In our classrooms, our children’s thinking is noticed, respected and encouraged by the teacher and by each other, thus fostering a culture of listening and learning together.

-To those children who experience serious working memory problems, we offer Cogmed,13 a working memory program frequently used in schools in the US, Sweden and the UK.
+To those children who experience serious working memory problems, we offer Cogmed, an online working memory program frequently used in schools in the US, Sweden and the UK.
 Working memory is the ability to retain and manipulate information for a few seconds or more.
 This temporary storage and manipulation of information is necessary for complex cognitive tasks such as comprehension, learning and reasoning.

 Edward de Bono is the founding father of these six thinking hats technique and wrote a book about this called the Six Thinking Hats in 1985.
 Learners are encouraged to think of situations and possible solutions from a different perspective, thereby engaging them in being empathetic; looking at problems and solutions differently and equipping learners with complex decision-making processes.